 "Heh heh.
 That was close.
-Taichi-san would never let me live it down if I came out here to push him in and fell in myself."
+Taichi-san would never let me live it down if I came here to push him in and fell in myself."
 When Ken said nothing, Daisuke's grin fell.
 "Look," he sighed.
 "There's one big difference between you and those kids.
 When you were the Emperor I fought you with everything I had.
 Same as I'm doing now.
-But you changed, and you decided to try to fix what you could, even though you were by yourself.
+But you decided to try to fix what you could, even though you were by yourself.
 That's why I trust you, Ken.
 Who knows, maybe those kids'll figure their lives out and we won't have to fight them.
 Until that happens, though, I'm not gonna act like what they're doing is okay."

 That was, Ken had to admit, eminently fair of him.
 So they'd only managed to maintain the status quo, but at least they understood each other better now.
 "Just promise me you won't go out of your way to antagonize them."

 "I'll try," Daisuke said, growling a little as he leaned back on his elbows, "but that Kumagai will be better off keeping a lid on it in case my patience runs out."

 "You don't have much to spare," Ken agreed.

 With his head tilted so that the cords of his neck stood out, and the wind ruffling his shirt, Daisuke looked the picture of summer indolence.
 His words from moments before scrolled through Ken's memory: 'you're my best friend, you came through for everyone, and damned if it's not the bravest thing I ever saw.'
 How Daisuke put up with a wreck like him, how he stooped to pick up the pieces Ken himself couldn't be bothered to reach even on good days, was a mystery to him.
 But if Ken was the brave one, then not a saint with a hagiography could match Motomiya Daisuke in kindness.